top of page

 Is Something Out There?

 In our search for life beyond this planet there is also another question that is asked.
-It speculates that IF there are millions of planets out there that can sustain life, it stands to reason that intelligent life has evolved in other places besides earth.
+It speculates that IF there are millions of planets out there that can sustain life as we understand it, it stands to reason that intelligent life has evolved in other places besides earth.
 One response to this query is called the “Fermi Paradox”.
-The theory of the case it offers for why we have so far not made contact with intelligent life off this planet so far is... technological civilizations invariably destroy themselves just before or shortly after developing spaceflight technology.
-The physicist Sebastian Von Hoerner states that the progress of science and technology on Earth are driven by two factors—the struggle for domination and the desire for an easy life.
+The theory of the case it offers explores why we have not made contact with intelligent life off this planet.
+(This assumes we haven't although there may be a "disclosure" event we hadn't counted on.)
+Fermi Paradox points to technological advanced civilizations invariably destroy themselves just before or shortly after developing spaceflight technology.
+The physicist Sebastian Von Hoerner states that the progress of science and technology on Earth are driven by two factors—the struggle for domination and the desire for an easier life.
+How much of that is tied up in the continuing dominance of the patriarchal architype that sees all thing he does not understand as threats.

 The former potentially leads to complete destruction, while the latter may lead to biological or mental degeneration.
-The possible means of our annihilation via major global events actually makes humanity more vulnerable than resilient given our new discovery of our interconnectedness.
-This can take many forms, including war, accidental environmental contamination or collapse, the development of biotechnology that spins out of control, resource depletion, climate change, or poorly designed/deployed artificial intelligence.
-We humans explore this general theme of the apocalypse in both works of fiction and in scientific development.
+The possible means of our annihilation via major global events actually makes humanity more vulnerable than resilient given our new discovery of our inter-connectedness.
+This can take many forms, including war, accidental environmental contamination, the development of biotechnology that spins out of control, resource depletion, climate change, or poorly designed and deployed artificial intelligence.
+We humans explore this general theme of our apocalypse in both works of fiction and in scientific development.
+Although AI may be us inventing what is next in intelligence expanding.
+We may have reached the end of what we are capable of given our continuing actions towards each other and the planet as "mad" monkeys.

-Our science currently warns us that we are approaching a point in our development that is similar in magnitude to when there was a “great” extinction event a hundred and fifty million years ago.
+Our science currently warns us that we are approaching a point in our development that is similar in magnitude to other “great” extinction events a hundred and fifty million years ago.
 That one resulted from violent volcanic eruptions in the Arctic.
-The gases released in those eruptions traveled the planet during the next 60,000 years and eliminated 90% of the existing species.
-This “die off” resulted in the beginning of the age of dinosaurs that continued for another 174 million years until a comet fragment impacted the Earth in the Gulf of Mexico, ending the dinosaurs dominance and heralding the age of mammals, including us.
+The gases released in those eruptions traveled around the planet during the next 60,000 years and eliminated 90% of the existing species.
+This “die off” resulted in the beginning of the age of dinosaurs that then continued for another 174 million years until a comet fragment impacted the Earth in the Gulf of Mexico, ending the dinosaurs dominance and heralding the age of mammals, including us.

 Dino comet.jpg